 Arizona’s child welfare system has been in a state of crisis for several years, and while the number of uninvestigated reports has decreased, there continue to be disparities in the number of children of color in care and those who transition out of care.

-Join your fellow Arizona Grantmakers Forum members to learn the latest on children in care, discuss key initiatives providing support to children and families before they enter care, foster students and young adults who transition out of care.
-We also will provide an overview of the Family First Act which can provide substantial support for prevention services to these families and address disparities in this vulnerable population.
+At this program, Arizona Grantmakers Forum members learned the latest on children in care and discussed key initiatives providing support to children and families before they enter care, foster students and young adults who transition out of care.
+We also provided an overview of the Family First Act which can provide substantial support for prevention services to these families and address disparities in this vulnerable population.

-To take a closer look at the specific funding needs and the role for Arizona’s philanthropic community during this program, Arizona Republic Reporter Mary Jo Pitzl will moderate a panel discussion with presenters.
+To take a closer look at the specific funding needs and the role for Arizona’s philanthropic community during this program, Arizona Republic Reporter Mary Jo Pitzl moderated a panel discussion with presenters.

 Dana Wolfe Naimark | President & CEO | Children’s Action Alliance

 Dana has been part of the Children’s Action Alliance team for 25 years, conducting analysis, raising awareness and lobbying the state legislature on a wide variety of policy issues that affect parents and children.
 She was named CEO by the CAA board of directors in December 2006.
 Dana started her career in Arizona in 1986 working on tax and budget issues for the Arizona state legislature.
 She earned her master’s in public policy from the John F. Kennedy School of Government at Harvard University.